—Julien Offroy de la Mettrie, L'Homme Machine

 Nutrition: Sugar, made up of 50% glucose and 50% fructose, and refined carbohydrates are considered "empty calories."
 Refined carbohydrates, especially fructose, can contribute to cancer growth.

-We currently don't consume enough omega-3 fatty acids and consume significantly more omega-6 from fried foods and seed oils, where the typical ratio can be as high as 1:25 omega-3 to omega-6 when the ratio should be closer to 1:1 or 1:2.
+We currently don't consume enough omega-3 fatty acids and consume significantly more omega-6 from fried foods and polyunsaturated seed oils, where the typical ratio can be as high as 1:25 omega-3 to omega-6 when the ratio should be closer to 1:1 or 1:2.

 Energy Density: Wheat flour is typically mixed with high energy density sugar and fat to create baked products, which contains a massive amount of calories that can be consumed in one sitting.
 For example, a dish of fettuccine alfredo pasta is 1200 calories, a 12" medium cheese pizza is 1920 calories, and a plain Belgian waffle without the butter and syrup is still 410 calories.
 Even worse, easily consumable high calorie beverages such as juice, mixed coffee, pop/soda, and beer can quickly add up to double your entire day's caloric total.
 A milkshake can go over 1500 calories.

 Satiety: Nutrient-poor refined carbohydrates are extremely low in protein, water, and fiber, and coupled with hyperpalatability (sweet, salty, or fried), it is easy to overeat.
 Sugar can be addictive as it target the pleasure centres in the brain.
 A glass of orange juice is very different from an orange.
 Orange juice is missing the fiber and has extra sugar added for more total calories while the fiber in an orange slowly releases the natural sugars instead of a blood sugar spike.
 While being lower in calories, the fiber in an orange also helps with the feeling of fullness.
-Satiety can be compared where it is harder to eat 8 eggs than it is to eat 2 doughnuts despite having the same amount of calories.
+Satiety can be compared where it is more satisfying to eat 6 large eggs than it is to eat 2 glazed doughnuts despite having the same amount of calories.
 It has also been hypothesized that the body craves nutrients and will overeat to reach nutritional requirements.

 Many seemingly innocuous products actually have sugar added, especially products that make "low fat" claims, such as BBQ sauces, fruit drinks, yogurt, peanut butter, dried fruit, tomato sauce, salad dressing, and granola.
 Also, you don't necessarily have to be overweight to be considered unhealthy: you can be thin by consuming low-quality foods in fewer calories than you expend (malnourishment).